-During winter time, it’s easy to add “snow days” fun into your learning.
+During wintertime, it's easy to add "snow days" fun into your learning.
 Start with my snowman vowels sort freebie!
-Play with snowmen as you sort long vowel from short vowels in a simple phonics file folder game or classroom center.
-While you’re at it, here’s another winter-y idea: Make learning fun with snowman breaks during the day.
+Play with snowmen as you sort long vowels from short vowels in a simple phonics file folder game or classroom center.
+While you're at it, here's another wintery idea: Make learning fun with snowman breaks during the day.

-I based this simple activity on one of the games in one my best sellers, Long and Short Vowels set of worksheets and games.
-Check out the not seasonal product in my Shop or at TPT if you are interested in more long and short vowels activities.
+I based this simple activity on one of the games in one of my best sellers, Long and Short Vowels set of worksheets and center games.
+Check out this not-seasonal product in my Shop or at TPT if you are interested in more long and short vowels activities.